zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-outbound-x12-ftp/b2b-outbound-x12-ftp.md

 ### Objectives

 In this lab, you will create a basic integration flow to process the EDI document and send it to the Trading partner.
+In this lab, you will:
+* Create a App Driven Integration
+* Configure REST adapter as a trigger
+* Configure EDI Translate Action
+* Add Switch action which includes two paths for success and failure.
+* Define mappings
+* Activate the integration
+* Monitor Business Messages, Backend Integration and Trading partners.

 ### Prerequisites
-> **Note** : This Lab assumes you have already completed the sections from Lab1-Lab5
+> **Note** : This Lab assumes you have completed the sections from Lab1-Lab5

 ## Task 1: Create an Integration